It is a sequestrant of bile acids that binds to the bile in the gastrointestinal tract to prevent reabsorption.

-Bile acid sequestrants such as cholestyramine were used for the first time to treat hypercholesterolemia , but since the introduction of statins, they now have only a minor role for this indication.
+Bile acid sequestrants such as cholestyramine were used for the first time to treat hypercholesterolemia, but since the introduction of statins, they now have only a minor role in this indication.

 The terminal portion of the small intestine (ileum) is where the bile acids are reabsorbed.
-When this section is eliminated, the bile acids pass into the large intestine and cause diarrhea due to the stimulation of the secretion of chlorides / fluids by the colonocytes, which produces a secretory diarrhea.
+When this section is eliminated, the bile acids pass into the large intestine and cause diarrhea due to the stimulation of the secretion of chlorides/fluids by the colonocytes, which produces secretory diarrhea.

 Cholestyramine prevents this increase in water by making the bile acids insoluble and osmotically inactive.
 Cholestyramine is also used to control other types of bile acid diarrhea.

-The primary idiopathic form of biliary diarrhea is a common cause of chronic functional diarrhea , often misdiagnosed as irritable bowel syndrome with predominance of diarrhea (IBS-D), and most of these patients respond to cholestyramine.
+The primary idiopathic form of biliary diarrhea is a common cause of chronic functional diarrhea, often misdiagnosed as irritable bowel syndrome with a predominance of diarrhea (IBS-D).
+Most of these patients respond to cholestyramine.

 It is beneficial in the treatment of post-cholecystectomy syndrome with chronic diarrhea.
-Cholestyramine is also useful in the treatment of post-vagotomy diarrhea.
+Cholestyramine is also helpful in the treatment of post-vagotomy diarrhea.

-Cholestyramine may be useful in the treatment of Clostridium difficile infections, to absorb toxins A and B, and reduce diarrhea and the other symptoms that cause these toxins.
-However, because it is not an anti-infective, it is used in concert with vancomycin .
+Cholestyramine may be helpful in the treatment of Clostridium difficile infections, absorb toxins A and B, and reduce diarrhea and the other symptoms that cause these toxins.
+However, because it is not an anti-infective, it is used in concert with vancomycin.

-It is also used in the procedure of “washing” in patients taking leflunomide or teriflunomide to help the elimination of the drug in the case of drug discontinuation due to serious side effects caused by leflunomide or teriflunomide.
+It is also used in the procedure of “washing” in patients taking leflunomide or teriflunomide to help eliminate the drug in the case of drug discontinuation due to serious side effects caused by leflunomide or teriflunomide.

-A case report suggests that cholestyramine may be useful for cyanobacterial poisoning (microcystin) in dogs.
+A case report suggests that cholestyramine may be helpful for cyanobacterial poisoning (microcystin) in dogs.

 Cholestyramine also binds with oxalate in the gastrointestinal tract, ultimately reducing the formation of calcium oxalate and oxalate stones.